The career technical training involves skills that you may not realize you possess.

 Ability comes in many forms, not always so obvious.
-One of the problems with having to make a decision about a career is not knowing if you have any natural skills that will be helpful.
-Career technical training is the equivalent to getting a university degree, but by being practical and creative, rather than predominantly academic in your efforts.
-Vocational technical training can and will cover everything from construction through to robotics, and just about everything in between.
-The joy and benefit of such training is it gives you a chance to discover and improve on undiscovered skills.
+One of the problems with having to decide on a career is not knowing if you have any natural skills that will be helpful.
+Career technical training is the equivalent of getting a university degree, but by being practical and creative, rather than predominantly academic in your efforts.
+Vocational-technical training can and will cover everything from construction through to robotics, and just about everything in between.
+The joy and benefit of such training are; it gives you a chance to discover and improve on undiscovered skills.

-In addition, vocational technical training will put you in prime position when it comes to looking for full-time employment.
+Besides, vocational-technical training will put you in prime position when it comes to looking for full-time employment.
 When you look at the cost of training, with no guarantee of success, for an employer this can be a cost a business cannot carry.
 However, career technical training at a technical college allows you to discover what you are naturally good at.
 This can be through trial and error, or through extensive testing.
-However in a college, everything is set up to discover hidden talents.
+However, in a school, everything is set up to discover hidden talents.

 A vocation is the type of job where the money comes second to what you enjoy doing.
 Often you will hear of people, such as nurses, having a vocation, as opposed to a job.
-Well many of those who follow a vocation haven’t been to university, but instead attended technical college.
-There, career technical training would take place in the form of an introduction to certain aspects of an intended career.
+Well, many of those who follow an occupation haven’t been to university, but instead attended technical college.
+There, specialized training would take place in the form of an introduction to certain aspects of an intended career.

-The intention with such a scheme was two-fold.
+The intention of such a scheme was two-fold.
 Education was important to provide students with a value when seeking employment.
-However career educational training allowed students to establish what their principal skills were.
+However, career educational training allowed students to establish what their fundamental skills were.
 After all, career technical training allows you to identify and develop what you are best at.

 To help you identify the benefits of career technical training, the easiest way to advise you of the benefits is to ask you a question.
 What are you good at?
 By that, I don’t mean chemistry, history or languages, no. What I am asking is what skills you do have.
 Can you cook?
 Do you think you are quite good at cooking?
 Then maybe studying catering at technical college would be an option.

-Maybe you’re good at woodwork or metalwork and your future lies in having a craft, such as a carpenter or joiner.
-Maybe you don’t understand how to program a computer, but you know how a computer works.
+Maybe you’re good at woodwork or metalwork, and your future lies in having a craft, such as a carpenter or a joiner.
+Perhaps you don’t understand how to program a computer, but you know how a machine works.
 Maybe you would make a great computer engineer, leaving someone else to do the programming, because that is what they are good at.